daxa-ai/pebblo/docs/gh_pages/docs/config.md

 ### Classifier

-- `anonymize_all_entities`: Condition to anonymize all entities in document.
+- `anonymizeAllEntities`: Condition to anonymize all entities in document.

 ### Default Configuration